 4.6.
-Where a parent has indicated that a child may present as having challenging behaviour on the in-year application form; or the admission authority have been made aware through other means that this may be the case, additional information will be requested from the previous/home school.
-Based on this information, the admission authority must determine
+Where a parent has indicated that a child may present as having challenging behaviour on the in-year application form; or the admission authority have been

 4 For the purposes of this Code, behaviour can be described as challenging where it would be unlikely to be responsive to the usual range of interventions to help prevent and address pupil misbehaviour or it is of such severity, frequency, or duration that it is beyond the normal range that schools can tolerate.
 We would expect this behaviour to significantly interfere with the pupil's/other pupils' education or jeopardise the right of staff and pupils to a safe and orderly environment.